 It has to be configured to retain content or retain and then delete content.
-If a retention policy is configured to just delete content, a mailbox that the policy is applied to won't become inactive when the mailbox is deleted.
+If a retention policy is configured to only delete content, a mailbox that the policy is applied to won't become inactive when the mailbox is deleted.

 It has to be applied to Exchange mailboxes or Skype for Business locations (because Skype-related content is stored in the user's mailbox).

 It can be query-based so that it retains only items that match a search query.

 For more information about configuring Office 365 retention policies, see Overview of retention policies in Office 365.